389ds/389ds.github.io/docs/389ds/design/slapi_memberof.md

 # Use cases
 -----------

-A plugin uses *slapi_memberof* to retrieve the list of groups DN that a given entry DN belongs to.
+A plugin uses *slapi_memberof* to retrieve the list of entries that refer to a given entry.
 It specifies
   - an entry SDN
-  - a list of *membership* attributes to considere
+  - a *membership* attributes to consider
-  - optional a filter to search with
-  - optional the base of the DIT to look into
+  - optional scopes to take into account (multi backends, included/excluded scopes)
-  - optional maximum nesting level
-  - optional maximum group to retrieve
+  - retrieve direct or direct+indirect referencing entries

-  - Flag to reuse_only / reuse_if_possible / recompute *memberof* values
-*slapi_memberof* returns an array of slapi_sdn containing all the groups DN that a given entry belongs to
+Upon success, *slapi_memberof* returns a couple of valueset with nsuniqueid/dn of the referring entries.

 # Configuration changes
 --------------------------------------------